What is a Control Variable?

 By controlling variables, you increase the internal validity of your research.
 Internal validity is the degree of confidence that a causal relationship exists between the treatment and the difference in outcomes.
 In other words, how likely is it that your treatment caused the differences you observe?
 Are the researcher’s conclusions correct?
 Or, can changes in the outcome be attributed to other causes?

-If you don’t control the relevant variables, you might need to attribute the changes to confounders rather than the treatment.
+If the relevant variables are not controlled, you might need to attribute the changes to confounders rather than the treatment.
 Control variables reduce the impact of confounding variables.

 |Does a medicine reduce illness?||